paritytech/txwrapper-core/packages/txwrapper-examples/common-good-parachain/README.md

 ## Create a test Asset in Polkadot.js Apps

 7) In Polkadot.js apps, click the `Network` menu and select `Assets`.
-On the Assets overview page, clock `Create` and provide an asset name(e.g. TEST), symbol(e.g. TEST), number of decimals(e.g. 12), minimum balance(e.g. 10000) and id(e.g. 1).
-Click next, then confirm the admin, issuer and freezer accounts(or use default of ALICE).
+On the Assets overview page, click `Create` and provide an asset name (e.g. TEST), symbol (e.g. TEST), number of decimals (e.g. 12), minimum balance (e.g. 10000) and id (e.g. 1).
+Click next, then confirm the admin, issuer and freezer accounts (or use default of ALICE).
 Afterwards, click `Create` to create your test asset.

 ## Make your Test Asset Sufficient